bbbutterwell/books/wkuf_ch14.md

 Now Olive's suddenly too cool to believe in Gnomes anymore.
 Just like that.
 Whatever, I've never needed to be cool.
 I'll keep believing in Gnomes till the cows come home.
 I don't care about what's cool.

 Olivia wasn't saying anything, after snuffing about the Gnomes.
 That's OK.
-I was just happy sitting there and imaging she and I someday being old ladies together, sitting just like that, like I knew we would.
+I was just happy sitting there and imagining she and I someday being old ladies together, sitting just like that, like I knew we would.
 We were close enough in age, that once we got really old, nobody would probably even know who was the older one.
 I'm not in a hurry to grow up, exactly, but I also kind of couldn't wait to get old then, all the same.

 After a while, Olive said I don't want to go back to school, and I shrugged and said OK, but I wasn't in charge of that.
 She knew it.
 She knew that I knew that she didn't want to go back to school.
 Message received.
 I didn't ask why.
 I was trying a thing.